1 What Problem Does DoubleML Solve?

 8 Conclusion

 The DoubleML package makes the Chernozhukov et al. (2018) DML framework accessible to applied researchers.
-By combining flexible ML for nuisance function estimation with cross-fitting and Neyman-orthogonal score functions, it achieves valid $\sqrt{n}$ inference for treatment effects even in high-dimensional settings.
+By combining flexible ML for nuisance function estimation with cross-fitting and Neyman-orthogonal score functions, it achieves valid √n-inference for treatment effects even in high-dimensional settings.
 For researchers working with many controls but a single or small number of treatments, DoubleML is the recommended tool.

 References